reinier/reinierladan.nl/src/blog/2023/qweighteen-keymap.md

 ![The Totem keyboard](/images/keymap/totem.jpg)

-To explore the source of the QMK keymap, go to [my dotfile repository](https://github.com/reinier/dotfiles/tree/main/totem).
+To explore the source of the QMK keymap, go to [my keymap repository](https://github.com/reinier/rlkeymaps).

 ## Why the Totem keyboard?